 Agnetha's solo albums were better than Frida's.
 In the long run, Benny and Bjorn's musicals hold up better than the girls' work.
 My CHESS paper is linked to the Wikipedia article.
 My summary of The Emigrants series is linked to Wikipedia's article about Vilhelm Moberg.

 ..5 SHANIA TWAIN

 Shania was the best of her era on the strength of 3 albums: The Woman In Me, Come On Over & Up!
-She and her husband, Mutt Lange, wrote some amazing girl songs: "Any Man Of Mine," "That Don't Impress Me Much" & "Man!
+She and her husband, Mutt Lange, wrote amazing girl songs: "Any Man Of Mine," "That Don't Impress Me Much" & "Man!
 I Feel Like A Woman!"
 Up! showed an ABBA-like progression.
 Songs like "Nah!" elevated female themes to fine art.
 Michael and I saw Shania in Nashville.
-2 hours of hits!
+Two hours of hits!

 ..6 LITTLE BIG TOWN & LUKE BRYAN